rust-lang/vscode-rust/README.md

 ## Configuration

-This extension provides some options into VSCode's configuration settings.
+This extension provides options in VSCode's configuration settings.
 These options have names which start with `rust.`.
-You can find the settings under `File > Preferences > Settings`, they all have Intellisense help.
+You can find the settings under `File > Preferences > Settings`; they all have Intellisense help.

 Some highlights: